dida43/code-challenge/README.md

 ### Running tests

 As mentioned in Installation chapter, tests execute while installing the app.
-To only run tests use
+To only run tests user can use the command:
-command:

     $ mvn test